Welcome to Calvary Church Ogmore Vale

 2019-2021

-we continued online with weekly pre-recorded public sermons and when restrictions allowed following the guidelines we were able to meet in the building and were blessed with many visiting pastors from supporting churches both in person and online.
-Many thanks go to pastors John Orchard, Andrew Norbury, Adam Thomas and many others during this time as we continued to search for a new pastor and with the help of Kevin, Wendy, Dom, and Paul Daniel.
-In 2021 we thank God for his blessings we found our new pastor Steve Dunn and his family.
+During this period, the COVID-19 pandemic affected us significantly.
+With restrictions in place, we closed our building, but we continued to hold weekly public sermons through Zoom, using pre-recorded messages.
+As restrictions eased, we were able to gather in person while following safety guidelines.
+We were grateful to have many visiting pastors from supporting churches join us, both in person and online.
+Special thanks go to pastors John Orchard, Andrew Norbury, Adam Thomas, and many others who supported us during this time as we continued our search for a new pastor, with assistance from Kevin, Wendy, Dom, and Paul Daniel.